RolandStuder/blog/source/posts/phlex-is-fun.html.md

 We have the freedom to choose the most suitable level of abstraction and refactor as we see fit.
 We have the elegance of Ruby at our disposal.

-II am genuinely enthusiastic about Phlex.
+I am genuinely enthusiastic about Phlex.
 It has completely transformed how I approach views, paving the way for elegant abstractions [this one for forms](https://fly.io/ruby-dispatch/component-driven-development-on-rails-with-phlex/#a-form-component-that-automatically-permits-strong-parameters).

 Working with your views as enjoyable as writing other ruby code.